-16/26 DPR Reconstruct or upgrade a building in a park CB6 requests that the bluestone sidewalk at Ralph J. Bunche Park be reconstructed.
+17/29 DPR Reconstruct or upgrade a building in a park CB6 requests that the bluestone sidewalk at Ralph J. Bunche Park be reconstructed.
 The bluestone pavers have been deteriorating for years and are dangerous to pedestrians and those using walkers and wheelchairs.
 It poses ADA issues and potential liability issues for the City.
 We also note that this Park is opposite the south end of the UN property and is viewed by and used by visitors to the UN.
-17/26 NYCTA Repair or upgrade subway stations or other transit infrastructure The East Side of Manhattan is under-served by the transit system.
-The Lexington Avenue lines are grossly over-crowded; many Eastside residents and commuters walk over a half mile to already overly-congested trains.
-Phases 3 and 4 of the Second Avenue Subway are expected to benefit Manhattan Community District 6.
-We eagerly await the completion of this work and ask the City to not delay this work.
-We understand that federal money and other sources will be challenged for the near term.
-However, this is an essential infrastructure project that is needed to ensure the vitality of Midtown Manhattan as a business and residential community.
-18/26 NYCTA Other transit infrastructure requests Numerous express buses that originate in the outer boroughs end their routes in or near Manhattan Community District 6.
+18/29 DOT Rehabilitate bridges Waterside Plaza has an existing pedestrian bridge at East 25th Street which should be modified to allow handicap access at its western end.
+The agency should also work with Waterside to make sure that resident concerns are addressed including the installation of safer surfaces that reduce problems in snow and rain, improved lighting and other safety issues.
+It is our understanding that the project is in the Ten-Year Plan.
+However, we are concerned that this project will continue to be deferred and want to express our interest in having the project be completed.
+When we are certain the project is securely in the plan, we will shift this item to Continued Support.
+19/29 NYCTA Other transit infrastructure requests Numerous express buses that originate in the outer boroughs end their routes in or near Manhattan Community District 6.
 However, these buses have no suitable parking options and therefore park in our district's streets, taking away parking spaces from residents and blocking bus lanes.
 Residents frequently complain about express buses parking along 34th and 57th Streets, and in the 2nd Avenue bus lane.
 CB6 has passed resolutions in support of finding layover locations for these buses.
 A bus depot or other solution will remove obstructions from our bus lanes and increase parking availability.